-A special issue of Hepatoma Research
+A Special Issue of Hepatoma Research

-ISSN 2454-2520 (Online), ISSN 2394-5079 (Print)
+ISSN 2454-2520 (Online) 2394-5079 (Print)

-Submission deadline: 15 Feb 2021
+Submission deadline: 15 Sep 2022

 Metabolic Associated Fatty Liver Disease (MAFLD), a terminology recently proposed to better reflect the current knowledge of fatty liver diseases associated with metabolic syndrome (MS), is an emerging chronic liver disease.
 MALFD encompasses a wide spectrum of liver injury, from steatosis to steato-hepatitis that may progress to fibrosis/cirrhosis, and ultimately hepatocellular carcinoma (HCC).
 Given the increasing prevalence of MS, MAFLD is becoming the leading risk factor of HCC worldwide.